channable/vaultenv/README.md

 ### Secret specification

-There are two versions of this specification format.
+There are two versions of the secret specification format.
 The first version shipped with the initial version of Vaultenv, but doesn't allow users to specify custom mountpoints for backends.
 Vaultenv would always fetch from the generic secret backend mounted at `secret/`.
 Version 2 of the format supports custom mount